-ANNUAL DRINKING WATER QUALITY REPORT FOR 2015 TOWN OF CENTREVILLE PWSID # 0170001 JUNE 2016
+ANNUAL DRINKING WATER QUALITY REPORT FOR 2020 TOWN OF CENTREVILLE PWSID # 0170001 APRIL, 2021

-We are pleased to present to you this year's Annual Water Quality Report.
+We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the water quality and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 The Town's water source is located in the Aquia formation.